box/developer.box.com/guides/getting-started/api-security.md

 ## Restricted endpoints

-There are some API endpoints that only Admins or Co-Admins, with the [proper granted [permissions][coadminperm], can successfully use.
+There are some API endpoints that only Admins or Co-Admins, granted the appropriate [permissions][coadminperm], can successfully use.
 As a general rule of thumb, if only an Admin or Co-Admin can perform an action via the Box Admin Console, an Access Token associated with one of these users is required to complete an API call for the same action.
 This is called out in our API [reference][reference] documentation for a given endpoint if it is required.